Mark Hoffman: Saw IV

 In the opening scene of Saw IV, Hoffman is called to the police morgue to hear a cassette tape that is found in Jigsaw's stomach during his autopsy.
 It is later revealed that the events of Saw III and Saw IV occurred at the same time, so this scene actually happened after the events of those two films.

 Prior, Hoffman knocks out Rigg and makes it seem that Detective Eric Matthews and himself have been captured by Jigsaw, and that Rigg must save them both.
 Rigg completes a series of tests, leading him to Jigsaw's lair and the location of Hoffman and Eric's trap.
 Despite previous warnings to not go through unsecured doors, Rigg enters the room of their trap before the timer expires, causing Eric's death and apparently killing Hoffman as well.
-However, Hoffman releases himself from his bonds, having never been in any danger, and reveals himself as Jigsaw's second accomplice.
+However, Hoffman releases himself from his bonds, having never been in any danger, and reveals himself as Jigsaw's accomplice.
 Hoffman leaves Rigg to die and walks out of the room.
-The morgue scene replays with a more detailed message to Hoffman, stating that Jigsaw's work is not over, and that Hoffman will not go untested.
+The morgue scene replays with a more detailed message to Hoffman stating that Jigsaw's work is not over and that Hoffman will not go untested.